How to Give a Glucagon Shot: Care Instructions

 What is glucagon?

 Glucagon is a hormone that raises blood sugar levels.
 It is made by the pancreas.
 It can also be given as a shot or as a powder that's sprayed into the nose.

 People with diabetes sometimes get very low blood sugar.
-A glucagon shot raises a person's blood sugar quickly.
-A person needs a glucagon shot if he or she has a very low blood sugar level and is unconscious.
-A person also needs a shot if he or she can't or won't drink or eat something that contains sugar.
+If they are unconscious, they need sugar right away.
+Glucagon raises the blood sugar quickly.
+A person also needs glucagon if they can't (or won't) safely drink or eat something that contains sugar.

-If someone close to you has diabetes, you may need to give the person a shot of glucagon during a low blood sugar emergency.
+If someone close to you has diabetes, you may need to give them the shot or spray during a low blood sugar emergency.

 A glucagon emergency kit has a syringe that contains liquid (a diluent).
 The kit also has a bottle that contains the medicine.

-Any time a person who has diabetes gets glucagon, he or she should talk to a doctor to try to find out what caused the low blood sugar.
-Possible causes include too much insulin, a missed meal, or insulin injected into a blood vessel.
-Other causes can be an illness other than diabetes, liver or kidney damage, a new medicine, or exercise.
+Anytime a person who has diabetes gets glucagon, they should talk to a doctor to try to find out what caused the low blood sugar.
+Some causes include too much insulin, a missed meal, and insulin injected into a blood vessel.
+Other causes include an illness other than diabetes, liver damage, and kidney damage.
+Low blood sugar can also be caused by exercise or a new medicine.

 Enter S190 in the search box to learn more about "How to Give a Glucagon Shot: Care Instructions".